twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * Checkbox: **Debug: VOLT.UseGlyphIds** – For use with fonts with VOLT projects only.

 ### Font Test Window (`TFONTTESTFORM`)
 The context menu has two paste options and has a multiline text field at the bottom (`Memo1`) using the same text for `mmFontTest` in Arial Bold.
+Double-clicking the multiline text field at the bottom changes the font and size.

 ### Options Window (`TOPTIONSFORM`)
 The **General** tab has a group to associate fonts with the program itself (it is in version 3.0 only and was dropped after version 4.0).